anyoptimization/pymoo/docs/source/case_studies/portfolio_allocation.md

 plt.show()
 ```

-A common way for the decision making is looking at the sharpe ratio shown below:
+A common way for decision making is looking at the sharpe ratio shown below:

 ```{code-cell} ipython3
 import operator